Main Line Spine Health Letter Logo

-Spondylosis, Spinal Stenosis, and mild
+Spondylosis, Spinal Stenosis, and the mild Procedure

 It’s normal to experience aches and pains in our back, particularly as we get older.
 Roughly 75 to 85% of adults in the U.S. experience back pain sometime in their lifetime.